How to Write Job Descriptions for Second Stage Companies

 Competency: empathize with customers in pressure-filled situations

 You need to know the functional responsibilities of your people.
-And if you look at the competencies you need in a position, you’ll paint a much richer picture of who can be successful, and what training your people might need.
+If you look at the competencies you need in a position, you’ll paint a much richer picture of who can be successful, and what training your people will need.